Vaccination protects seniors from serious illness

 4 recommended vaccines for seniors

-- Pneumonia – both Prevnar 13 and Pneumovax 23 (talk to doctor)
+- Pneumonia – PPSV23 and possibly PCV13 as well (talk to doctor)

 - Shingles vaccine

 - Tetanus-diptheria-pertussis (Tdap)

-Note: The CDC recommends for people over 65 to get two separate vaccines for pneumonia – Prevnar 13 and Pneumovax 23.
-This will better protect them from sepsis (bacterial infection in blood), meningitis, and pneumonia.
+Note: The CDC recommends that people over 65 years old ask their doctor if getting both pneumonia vaccines will better protect them from sepsis (bacterial infection in blood), meningitis, and pneumonia.

 Bring the CDC vaccine schedule to doctor’s appointments

 Pro tip: An easy way of taking notes is to circle the vaccines the doctor recommends.
 If your older adult isn’t getting the shots right away, you’ll be able to remember which ones are needed in the future.
 If they get the vaccines right away, you can write the date next to each vaccine they received and have your own record.

 CDC online vaccine finder creates a custom list for doctors

 Recommended for you:

 - 7 Tips for Helping Seniors at the Doctor’s: Being a Health Advocate

-- 5 Questions to Ask Your Elderly Parent’s Doctor About Tests or Treatments
+- 5 Questions to Ask Doctors About Tests and Treatments for Seniors